Step-by-Step Process to Secure Your Land in Ghana: Why Survey Comes First

 • Site plan or cadastral plan

-• Signatures from family heads, chiefs or legal representatives
+• Signatures from the appropriate family heads, chiefs or legal representatives

 Step 5 — Stamp Duty and Validation